Version2beta/version2beta/src/articles/why_be_functional_post.md

 ### Immutability

-Functional programming languages don't do assignment the way that imperative and object oriented languages do.
+Functional programming languages don't do assignment the way that imperative and object-oriented languages do.
 In imperative languages it makes sense to say something like "Set X to True" or "Assign 1 to Y".
 In declarative languages, including functional languages, we aren't doing assignment, we're describing the world.
 If we tell a functional language that Y is equal to the value 1, and then we try to say that Y is equal to a different value, the program may just say "No it isn't.
 You already told me it was 1."
 (Actually, it'll probably say something like 'right hand and left hand values do not match', because that's what the language is doing, matching names and values.)

 Immutability comes to us from two directions.